hpcleuven/VscDocumentation/source/accounts/vsc_user_groups.rst

 -  Go to the `VSC account page`_.
 -  Click on "New group"
 -  Fill in the group name
--  You will receive a confirmation email
--  After the confirmation, you are now member and moderator of the new group
+-  You will automatically become a member and moderator of the new group within an hour
 -  Once you are a group moderator, you can manage your group by accepting requests from users that would like to join the group or inviting users to join your group through the `VSC account page`_